 Garments as listed below may be made from any woven or knit fabric appropriate to the garment's design.

 Exhibits must use sewing skills from the "STEAM Clothing 2: Simply Sewing" 4-H project book.
-A list of sewing skills by project/level is available at https://go.unl.edu/ne4hclothing.
+Using the project book is optional.
+A list of sewing skills by project/level and the "Clothing Design Data Card" required with the Upcycling classes are available at https://go.unl.edu/ne4hclothing.